We know there was a party at Crossways in Dorset on this date but do we know anything else about it? Nope. Help us fill in the gaps if you can!

 The following article and photo appeared together:

-Old friend Atomic Robot Man was there, and he sent us this page from his diary, as well as some great photos:
+Old friend Atomic Robot Man was there, and he sent us this page from his diary:

 The photos below are from George McKay‘s book ‘Senseless Acts of Beauty’ and I believe they were taken by Alan ‘Tash’ Lodge (whose excellent website you can find in the links on the right hand side of our main page.